texta-tk/texta-tk.github.io/source/terminology.rst

 Taggers are monolingual binary text classifiers used to predict tags for documents, e.g. whether a tweet is toxic or talking about Brexit.
 Taggers are trained using a subset of documents defined by a TTK search or a raw Elasticsearch query (big ugly JSON object).
 The subset of documents defines the “positive” set of examples (the documents about the topic being tagged), whilst “negative” examples will be selected automatically (to be unlike the positive ones).
-TTK taggers are trained using scikit-learn pipelines and includes models like logistic regression and SVM.
+TTK taggers are trained using scikit-learn pipelines and include models like logistic regression and SVM.
-TTK automatically splits the training data into training and testing data (by default 80-20) and applies grid search combined with k-fold cross validation to identify best hyperparameters.
+TTK automatically splits the training data into training and testing data (by default 80-20) and applies grid search combined with k-fold cross-validation to identify best hyperparameters.
-SVM model is also used for feature selection to remove unimportant features from the model making it smaller.
+An SVM model is also used for feature selection to remove unimportant features from the model making it smaller.
 For features, both word-based and character-based n-grams are used.
 Read more about it :ref:`here <tagger_group>`.